NeuralEnsemble/cobrawap/pipeline/README.rst

 ---------------
 [*stage config < pipeline config < command line config*]

 Generally, all parameters are specified in the corresponding stage config files.
 However, any parameters can also be set in the top-level pipeline config.
 These then have priority and overwrite the values in all stages.
-This is useful, in particular, to specify the file formats (`NEO_FORMAT`, `PLOT_FORMAT`) and plotting parameters (`PLOT_TSTART`, `PLOT_TSTOP`, `PLOT_CHANNELS`).
-Additionally, you can set parameters via the command line when executing the pipeline with the flag `--config`.
-This is especially recommended for setting the profile (e.g. `--config PROFILE="ecog_session1_trial7|highbeta"`).
+This is useful, in particular, to specify the file formats (``NEO_FORMAT``, ``PLOT_FORMAT``) and plotting parameters (``PLOT_TSTART``, ``PLOT_TSTOP``, ``PLOT_CHANNELS``).
+Additionally, you can set parameters via the command line when executing the pipeline with the flag ``--config``.
+This is especially recommended for setting the profile (e.g. ``--config PROFILE="ecog_session1_trial7|highbeta"``).

 Execution
 =========
-Cobrawap relies on the functionality of Snakemake to execute the pipeline, and therefore supports its additional features and command line arguments (see its [documentation](https://snakemake.readthedocs.io/en/stable/executing/cli.html).
+Cobrawap relies on the functionality of Snakemake to execute the pipeline, and therefore supports its additional features and command line arguments (see its `documentation <https://snakemake.readthedocs.io/en/stable/executing/cli.html>`_.

 Running The Full Pipeline
 -------------------------
-Make sue all paths are set (_`settings.py`_) and the pipeline and stage configs are specified.
+Make sue all paths are set (``settings.py``) and the pipeline and stage configs are specified.
-Then navigate to the _`cobrawap/pipeline/`_.
+Then navigate to the ``cobrawap/pipeline/``.
-When `PROFILE` is set accordingly in the pipeline config, the execution is a simple snakemake call:
+When ``PROFILE`` is set accordingly in the pipeline config, the execution is a simple snakemake call:

 .. code-block:: bash